 The HKICPA has issued a number of amendments to HKFRSs that are first effective for the current accounting period of the Fund.
-None of these developments have had a material effect on how the Fund's results and financial position for the current or prior periods have been prepared or presented.
+Except as described below, these developments have had no material effect on how the Fund's results and financial position for the current or prior periods have been prepared or presented.